Contributing to the RxPlayer

 Memory tests replicate simple scenarios and try to detect memory leaks.

 You can also help us improving our memory tests.
 Those are written in test/memory.
-The testing stack used is Mocha, Chai and Sinon.
+The testing library used is vitest.

 Documentation